-During the month of August, and particularly August 14-16, U-Haul and other trucking rental companies unleash thousands of trucks on the streets of Madison, Wisconsin--driven by people without licenses to be truck drivers.
+Soundtrack in my head: The Primitives, "Really Stupid" hpgruesen / Pixabay During the month of August, and particularly August 14-16, U-Haul and other trucking rental companies unleash thousands of trucks on the streets of Madison, Wisconsin--driven by people without licenses to be truck drivers.
 Yes, it's Madison Moving Day.
 Does chaos result?
-Yes and no. In many ways its an annual rite of passage, and … Continue reading madison moving day madness magnifies mucked-up mid-town milieu
+Yes and no. … Continue reading madison moving day madness magnifies mucked-up mid-town milieu

-A new internet discovery has given me a new favorite song.
+Soundtrack in my head: Noosa, "Walk On By (Sound Remedy Remix)" A new internet discovery has given me a new favorite song.
 At some point while on YouTube, I stumbled across this video showing time-lapse scenes of life in Madison.
-The time-lapse filming is incredible in and of itself but what blew me away was the song that accompanied it.
-The closing credits of the video … Continue reading new internet discovery: noosa, “walk on by”
+The time-lapse filming is incredible in and of itself but what blew me away was … Continue reading new internet discovery: Noosa, “Walk On By”

-How would you feel if a new company set up shop in your town and immediately proceeded to start breaking the city's laws?
-And when threatened with enforcement of such laws declared that your laws were outdated and needed to be changed?
-Now imagine a company whose very business plan involved deliberately breaking such laws … Continue reading lyft and uber: 20% tech, 80% talk, and 100% invasive species
+Soundtrack in my head: They Might Be Giants, "Don't Let's Start" vainodesositis / Pixabay How would you feel if a new company set up shop in your town and immediately proceeded to start breaking the city's laws?
+And when threatened with enforcement of such laws declared that your laws were outdated and needed to be … Continue reading Lyft and Uber: 20% tech, 80% talk, and 100% invasive species

 Before class started, I remember wondering what I should bring to class with me.
 A spiral notebook?
 A three ring binder?
 A Trapper Keeper?
 I agonized over whether I should bring my laptop to class and whether I could simultaneously take notes and check Facebook at the same time like any good Gen-Y'er.